LambdaAlpha/airlang_rs/lib/README.md

 ### Minimalist Syntax

 Air's syntax is extremely concise.
 It only includes comments and 11 data types, with no semantic-specific syntax for control flows, functions, types, modules, etc. Its rules are very simple, using prefixes to avoid ambiguity, and it has only 5 keywords (`_`, `.`, `:`, `true`, `false`).
-This makes it highly suitable as a configuration language or data interchange format.
+This makes it highly suitable for configuration or data interchange.

 **comment**